 Sample Answer 1:

-Another cause that magnifies the problem is the difficult behaviours exhibited by the secondary level students.
-That is to say, adolescents, these days behave indecently by showing brash attitudes towards the teacher.
+Another cause that magnifies the problem is the difficult behaviours exhibited by secondary level students.
+That is to say, adolescents, these days behave indecently by showing brash attitudes towards teachers.
 Such misbehaviour and misdemeanours do little to motivate a teacher to pursue the profession in a high school.
-According to Psychology Today, 60 percent of the teachers feel indignant and dejected while teaching high school students.
+According to Psychology Today, 60 per cent of the teachers feel indignant and dejected while teaching high school students.
 Which causes current teachers to quit and un-appeals prospective teachers.
 Rectifying students behaviours will encourage more employees to pursue the teaching profession.

 In summary, lower remuneration disinterests teachers towards the profession which can be solved by increasing wages.
-Difficult behaviours by high school students demotivate the teacher causing to quit or disinterest potential teachers, which can be solved by rectifying student behaviours.
-Overwork detriments the mental and physical well-being of the teacher causing the burnout effect, which can be solved by improvising work-life balance by school authorities.
+Difficult behaviours by high school students demotivate the teacher causing them to quit or disinterest potential teachers, which can be solved by rectifying student behaviours.
+Overwork detriments the mental and physical well-being of teachers causing the burnout effect, which can be solved by improvising work-life balance by school authorities.

 [ Written by - Saad Yasin]

 Sample Answer 2: